RobTillaart/AMC1302/README.md

 - **AMC1302(uint8_t outNpin, uint8_t outPpin)** defines the internal
 analog pins connected to outN and outP of the AMC1302.
 - **bool begin(float voltsPerStep, float shunt = 50e-3)**
-  - volts per step of the ADC e.g. 5.0/1023  (10 bits 5 volt ADC)
+  - volts per step of the ADC e.g. 5.0/1023 = 10 bits 5 volt ADC.
-  - shunt = e.g. 50 mΩ = 50e-3 (or 0.050)
+  - shunt = e.g. 50 mΩ = 50e-3 or 0.050
 - **float calibrateVoltsPerStep(float current)** optional function to calibrate the begin() function one can measure an exact current with a calibrated device (DMM).
 This function adjusts and returns the voltsPerStep parameter based upon given shunt and the **current** parameter which should not be 0 (zero).
-The value is returned so it can be used for the begin() function.
+The value is returned so it can be used for the **begin()** function.
 Note begin() has to be called to initialize shunt and first order volts per step.

 ### Frequency Measurements

-Must be done before AC measurements can be done.
-Otherwise the AC measurements assume a frequency of 50 Hz.
+The frequency measurement must be done to determine the frequency and period of the AC current.
+This must be done before AC measurements can be made accurately.
+Default the AC measurements assume a frequency of 50 Hz.
-The detectFrequency() blocks depending on the parameter used.
+The detectFrequency() blocks for a time depending on the parameter used.
-If you want to monitor the frequency around 50 Hz, set the minimal Frequency to e.g. 45.
+If you want to monitor the frequency around 50 Hz, set the minimal frequency to e.g. 45.

+- **void setFrequency(float frequency)** manual set the frequency.
+- **float getFrequency()** return the set value.
-- **float detectFrequency(float minimalFrequency = 40)** blocking.
+- **float detectFrequency(float minimalFrequency = 40)** blocking,
+measures the frequency and period.
 - **void setMicrosAdjust(float factor = 1.000)** adjust timing
-for frequency detection. (optional).
+for the detectFrequency() function. (optional).
 - **float getMicrosAdjust()** idem.

 ### AC Measurements

-AC measurements block for at least one cycle, so for 60 Hz this is 17 ms, for 50 Hz it is 20 ms.
+AC measurements block for at least one cycle / period.
+For 60 Hz this is about 17 ms, for 50 Hz this is about 20 ms.
+More cycles makes the measurement more accurate but takes more (blocking) time.

 - **float mA_peak2peak(uint16_t cycles = 1)** measure the peak
-to peak voltage for AC.
-More cycles makes it more accurate but takes more time.
+to peak signal for AC.
 - **float mA_AC(uint16_t cycles = 1)** measures the current-RMS
-by applying a known the crust / FormFactor of the wave.
+by applying a known crust / FormFactor of the wave.
 See section below.
 - **float mA_AC_sampling(uint16_t cycles = 1)** measures the current-RMS
 by summing the squares of the amplitudes of one period.